Technology Help Desk

 Don’t

-- Wait until the last minute.
-Start before you leave campus.
+• Wait until the last minute.
+Start as soon as possible.

 Make an archive with Google Takeout